darrenburns/posting/README.md

 This will load all of the shared variables from `shared.env`, and then load the variables from `dev.env`.
 Since `ENV_NAME` appears in both files, the value from the `dev.env` file will be used since that was the last one specified.

 Note that you do *not* need to restart to load changes made to these files, so you can open and edit your env files in an editor of your choice alongside Posting.
+However, autocompletion and variable highlighting will not update until Posting is restarted.

-If you want to permit using environment variables that exist on the host machine (i.e. those which are not defined in any `.env` files), you must set the `use_host_environment` config option to `true` (or set the environmnet variable `POSTING_USE_HOST_ENVIRONMENT=true`).
+If you want to permit using environment variables that exist on the host machine (i.e. those which are not defined in any `.env` files), you must set the `use_host_environment` config option to `true` (or set the environment variable `POSTING_USE_HOST_ENVIRONMENT=true`).

 #### Environment specific config